chillin2/http-server/README.md

 # http-server
-jw test http server for zibox and ziphonex
+jw test http file server for zibox and ziphonex